py-bbn

 • n – Node.

-• values – The values of the node/variable corresponding to the evidences.
+• values – The domain values corresponding to evidences.

 Returns: